+17-37-210.
+Bond and insurance requirements.

+(a) BOND.
-- 17-37-210.
-Bond and insurance requirements. - (a) BOND. - (1) Before a license is issued or renewed, the board shall be furnished an acceptable surety bond by each applicant for a license in either of the following classifications:

-- (A) Termite and other structural pests; or - (B) Household pests and rodent control. - (2)(A) The bond shall be executed by the applicant as principal and by a surety company licensed to do business in this state in the surety amount of fifty thousand dollars (\$50,000). - (B) The bond shall be for the term of not to exceed one (1) year and shall coincide with the licensing period. - (3)(A) Any bond required by this chapter shall be in favor of the State of Arkansas for the benefit of any person damaged as the result of a violation of this chapter by any operator licensed under this chapter and for the benefit of any person who, after entering into a contract with the licensee, is damaged by the failure of the licensee to properly perform the contract. - (B) Any person claiming against the bond may maintain an action at law against the licensee and the surety. - (C) The aggregate liability of the surety to all persons shall in no event exceed the sum of the bond.
+- (1) Before a license is issued or renewed, the board shall be furnished an acceptable surety bond by each applicant for a license in either of the following classifications: - (A) Termite and other structural pests; or - (B) Household pests and rodent control. - (2)(A)(i) The bond shall be executed by the applicant for a termite and other structural pests license or any combination of licenses that includes termite and other structural pests as principal and by a surety company licensed to do business in this state in the surety amount of one hundred thousand dollars (\$100,000). - (ii)(a) The bond shall be executed by an applicant for a household pests and rodent control license or any combination of licenses that includes household pests and rodent control as principal and by a surety company licensed to do business in this state in the surety amount of fifty thousand dollars (\$50,000). - (b) Subdivision (a)(2)(A)(ii)(a) of this section does not apply to a combination of licenses that includes termite and other structural pests. - (B) The bond shall be for a term not to exceed one (1) year and shall coincide with the licensing period. - (3)(A) A bond required by this chapter shall be in favor of the State of Arkansas for the benefit of any person damaged as the result of a violation of this chapter by an operator licensed under this chapter and for the benefit of any person who, after entering into a contract with the licensee, is damaged by the failure of the licensee to properly perform the contract. - (B) A person claiming against the bond may maintain an action at law against the licensee and the surety. - (C) The aggregate liability of the surety to all persons shall not exceed the sum of the bond.